Blairsmodsender/BlairsEVEconfig/README.md

 # BlairsEVEConfig (Scientifically Accurate EVE Aurora) (SAEVEA) for short.

-This is a config of another mod named EVE Volumetrics Aurorae by jthero3, it is provided as is for that version of the mod, as a result I recommend checking the original: https://spacedock.info/mod/3843/EVE%20Volumetrics%20Aurorae
+This is a config of another mod named EVE Volumetrics Aurorae by jthero3,as well as aurora textures based on textures from jthero3 and Linx.
+It is provided as is for that version of the mod, as a result I recommend checking the original: https://spacedock.info/mod/3843/EVE%20Volumetrics%20Aurorae

 this mod absolutely works best if you have OPM.